 Connections for line voltage are made in the unit control box area.
-Refer to wiring diagram located on the Burner Access panel.
+Refer to wiring diagram located on the Access panel.
 For access, remove the burner access panel.

-- 1. Run the high voltage (L1, L2) and ground leads into the control box. - 2.
+- 1. Run the high voltage (L1, L2, L3) and ground leads into the control box. - 2.
 Connect ground lead to chassis ground connection. - 3.
 Connect L1 to pressure lug connection 11 of the compressor contactor. - 4.
-Connect L2 to pressure lug connection 23 of the compressor contactor.
+Connect L2 to pressure lug connection 13 of the compressor contactor. - 5.
+Connect L3 to the bare Blue wire from the compressor power plug, using a wire nut and insulate it with electric tape.